-- The Regional Financial Management Training Seminar sponsored by OJP's Office of the Chief Financial Officer (OCFO), unless the applicant has previously attended this seminar or plans to take the training online.
-Specific information about the dates and locations of upcoming OCFO events and information about the DOJ Grants Financial Management Online Training can be found at www.ojp.usdoj.gov/training/training.htm. - 2.
-OVC annual grantee meetings, 2 days, in a location to be determined. - 3.
-One regional human trafficking training, 2.5-3 days, in a location to be determined.
+• The Regional Financial Management Training Seminar sponsored by OJP's Office of the Chief Financial Officer (OCFO), unless the applicant has previously attended this seminar or plans to take the training online.
+Specific information about the dates and locations of upcoming OCFO events and information about the DOJ Grants Financial Management Online Training can be found at www.ojp.usdoj.gov/training/training.htm.

+- Three OVC annual grantee meetings, of 2 days each, in Washington, DC. - One regional human trafficking training.